pypm/home/docs/studies/prov20201103/index.md

 The data is fit with a model that includes 3 outbreaks in March/April (meat packing plants).
 Only two parameters are used to characterize each outbreak: date and number of infections.

-consistent with one change in transmission rate in mid March and 3 separate large outbreaks.
-These have been reported in the media to be due to meat packing plants.
 The data is consistent with each outbreaks taking place over a very short period of time.
 The growth and decline in June/July is modelled by transitions in transmission rates.
-The current growth rate is estimated to be about 3% per day.
+The current growth rate is estimated to be about 2.6% per day.

 The growth/decline trends in hospitalization show transitions that follow somewhat the rises and falls predicted by the model (hospitalization parameters not adjusted).